Unseen Object Instance Segmentation for Robotic Environments: Region Refinement Network

 \section{Region Refinement Network}

 While depth generalizes reasonably well from Sim-to-Real, the initial masks (after IMP) are still subject to many errors due to noisy depth sensors.
-The RRN is designed to use RGB to \textit{snap} the initial masks to the object edges to provide accurate and sharp instance masks.
+The RRN is designed to \textit{snap} the initial mask edges to the object edges in RGB to provide accurate and sharp instance masks.